-Instruction is based on the Green and Silver Backpacking merits.
+Instruction is based on the green Backpacking and Hiking merits.
 Trail teams will camp and work together.
 Participants will carry their gear and food in backpacks and will share in tasks and leadership responsibilities.
 They will live in tents and prepare their meals.
 They will be given many opportunities to demonstrate what they have learned about living in the backcountry.

 - Register on Campwise.
 Registration closes two weeks ahead of camp.

-- Pack all the items on the kit list yourself!
-That way you know where to find it.
+- Pack all the items on the Backpacking Equipment Checklist yourself!
+That way, you know where to find it.

 - Be ready to check in at camp at 10 am on Thursday

-- Arrange for your parents to attend your graduation at noon on Sunday, you go home with them after that.
+- Arrange for your parents to attend your graduation at 10 am on Sunday, you go home with them after that.

-- Make sure your Commander gives you credit for any merit requirements you achieved at camp (Backpacking, Compass).
+- Make sure your Commander gives you credit for any merit requirements you achieved at camp (Backpacking).